How To Make A Lotus Biscoff Tiffin

 Why You’ll Like This Recipe

-- No Baking Involved: There is no need to bake this tiffin in the oven.
-That’s why it’s also called a fridge cake, it only needs to set in the fridge for a few hours.
+- No Baking Involved: That’s why it’s also called a fridge cake, it only needs to set in the fridge for a few hours.

-- Homemade Gifts: You can make this tiffin to gift to your friends and family.
-Cut the Biscoff tiffin into squares, wrap it in cellophane wrap and tie with a bow.
+- Homemade Gifts: You can gift it to your friends and family.
+Cut the tiffin into squares, wrap it in cellophane wrap and tie with a bow.

-- Full Of Biscoff: Biscoff lovers get ready; you’re going to love this tiffin!
+- Full Of Biscoff Flavour: Biscoff lovers get ready; you’re going to love this tiffin!

 Watch How To Make It